You will pay in-state/in province tuition/fees directly to your host campus.

 Mathematics: Applied Mathematics, Computation Science, Mathematical Economics, Mathematics, Mathematics-Physics, Pure Math, Statistics

 Performing Arts: Ballet, Choral Music, Dance, Design/Technical, Jazz Composition, Modern Dance, Music, Music Education, Music History, Music Performance, Music Technology, Music Theory and Composition, Music Therapy, Music/Jazz Studies, Performance, Technical Theater, Theater Arts Administration, Theater Arts/Drama, Theater Design Technology, Theater Production

 Physics: Applied Physics, Astrophysics, Geophysics, Physics

 Political Science: American Political Science, Government, International Affairs/Relations, International Studies, Peace Studies, Political Science, Public Administration/Affairs, Public Policy Studies

-Sociology/Social Work: Community Services, Gender Studies, Social Change and Development, Social Science, Social Service, Sociology, Women and Gender Studies, Womens Studies
+Sociology/Social Work: Applied Sociology, Community Services, Gender Studies, Social Change and Development, Social Science, Social Service, Sociology, Women and Gender Studies, Womens Studies

 Technology: Computer Technology